lharinarayanan/deta-task-3/README.md

 # deta-task-3
 calendar application in php
-# Execute in google chrome only.
+# Execute in google chrome only as datetime local is not supported in other browsers